The latest Express Entry draw dated May 14, 2020, at 12:46:53 UTC is announced, issuing ITAs (Invitation to Apply) to 3,371 candidates.

 It is because the system takes into consideration a lot of factors that include age, work experience, education, language proficiency, job invitations, adaptability, etc.

 And it is clear that as long as the system is up and running, people from different backgrounds and experiences will apply, making it tough for anyone to predict the next cut-off score.

 However, we can get the idea of the overall environment and where the numbers are headed based on this data:

-If we look at this data, it can be seen that the numbers are at an all-time high.
+If we look at this data, it can be seen that the numbers are going down.

-In order for the CRS score to go down, the candidates in the pool need to score lesser points.
+In order for the CRS score to go down further, the candidates in the pool need to score lesser points.

 Even though this may seem unlikely, we can’t be sure whether or not this might happen.